 She and I had gone to a local bar that had changed hands a few times in my life and with each new owner, the establishment, now called the Howe, became more gentrified.

 Sitting on the back patio to sip our drinks with cigarettes in hand, we engaged in friendly chatter with some fellow patrons.
-One was an obese, twenty-something man overflowing his black metal chair, legs posed how some radicals might call ‘manspreading.’
+One was a platinum blonde woman who made a comment here and there but mostly looked at her phone.
+Another was an obese, twenty-something man overflowing his black metal chair, legs posed how some radicals might call ‘manspreading.’

 After some time, which I say so as not to give the impression that it was the first thing my eyes were drawn to, I noticed that not only was his fly open, but his bits were plainly visible in the yawning opening.
 Maybe it was laundry day or maybe he had a grudge against undergarments.
 Maybe he was simply deranged.

 Outside of an incidental glimpse in a restroom, I’ve never seen a penis exposed at a bar or anywhere in public before, so I denied I’d seen it at first and had to look again.
 Yup. his little beige dick was plainly visible.

 Tina was chatting with a girl off to her side and I wanted to subtly share this unusual experience, so I texted her, “OMG.
 Dick out!!!”

 After she read it, she glanced around and her eyes settled on the thing.
 She nudged me and stifled a giggle, mischievous eyes twinkling.
 Tina absolutely delighted in any form of naughtiness.
 After a few moments of consideration, she decided to dive right in.
 “Excuse me, but your fly is open,” she said.

 The man glanced down, but probably couldn’t see his crotch over his belly.
 He shrugged.

 “Um.
 We can see your uh, package,” she said.